 5 Ideas for Rainy Day Fun

-Unpredictable summer weather has a special way of throwing off plans for outdoor adventure.
 While it’s hard to translate bikes rides to inside, rainy days don’t have to be dull and dreary.
-Make the most of rainy days with our 5 ideas for rainy day fun.
+Make the most of rainy days with these 5 ideas for rainy day fun.

-Paper, paint, and imagination are all that are required to keep small children happy for at least a little while.
+Paper, paint, and imagination are all that are required to keep small children happy for a little while.
 With a little prodding, even older children can’t resist being creative if given the opportunity.
 If there is a special event coming up, such as Mother’s Day or a birthday, ask them to paint something special for that day and let their creativity take it from there.
 Perhaps have them create their own animal or their dream house.

 5. The joy of building something.